andyatkinson/presentations/railsconf2025/10_mistakes.md

   <div class="inactive">Optimizing</div>
 </div>

-<h2>❌ Mistake #8—Speculative DB Defaults <span style="background-color:#111;padding:5px 10px;margin:2px;">✅ 🛠️ Fixes</span></h2>
+<h2>❌ Mistake #8—Speculative DB Design <span style="background-color:#111;padding:5px 10px;margin:2px;">✅ 🛠️ Fixes</span></h2>

 - Use all available constraints for data consistency, integrity, quality (CORE: *constraint-driven*<sup><a href="#footnote-53">53</a></sup>)
-- Learn non-blocking schema evolution tactics, perform big data migrations, conduct dry run evidence on production-like instance.
+- Use non-blocking, multi-step online schema evolution, for big data migrations at very high scale
-- Create DB constraints to match application validation.
+- Create matching DB constraints for code validation.
 Match PK/FK types.<sup><a href="#footnote-7">7</a></sup>
 - Normalize by default.
-Design for today.
-Expected data growth.
+Design for today, but anticipate growth in data and query volume.
-- Denormalize for some use cases like multi-tenancy.
+- Use denormalization sometimes, for example with multi-tenancy.

 ---